Literacy Leader Award:

 Zachary Reed-Harris, M.Ed. ’15

-Zachary graduated from Loyola in 2015 and is currently an English language arts at Marley Middle School, where has taught for the past nine years.
-He serves as a mentor teacher for Loyola interns, who consistently praise him for his leadership and support to ensure their own teaching success.
-Reed-Harris promotes literacy in many ways, including having independent reading time incorporated into nearly every class period in addition to formal teaching strategies.
+Zachary Reed-Harris graduated from Loyola in 2015 and is currently an English-Language Arts teacher at Marley Middle School where has taught for the past nine years.
+He serves as a mentor teacher for Loyola interns who consistently praise him for his leadership and support to ensure their own teaching success.
+Reed-Harris promotes literacy in formal teaching strategies and has independent reading time incorporated into nearly every class period.
 He even has a stationary bike that students can use while reading.
 He sees his students as individuals and has a knack for understanding and reaching each child.
 His classroom environment is positive and respectful.
 He is also a leader within the school community, serving as the interdisciplinary leader for the sixth grade team for the past four years.
 Finally, he serves as a model teacher for novice teachers within the school district, illustrating the positive possibilities for literacy instruction and student learning.

 Debbie Francis, M.Ed. ’07

 Debbie Francis graduated from Loyola in 2007 and became the reading specialist at Our Lady of Grace Catholic School.
 She has continued to embrace the Karl Heldrich Reading Center which was established in the Fall of 2004 to service the students of OLG, as well as children in northern Baltimore County.
 She has continued to reach out to other organizations and institutions in the community to enhance the KH Reading Center and its ability to service the community.
 She administers and evaluates screening and assessment of students, provides support or enrichment for students, and mentors teachers within the building through staff development and modeling exceptional literacy teaching.